TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

-# Windows 10/11 Gaming Optimization Batch Script (DISCONTINUED)
+# Windows 10/11 Gaming Optimization Batch Script

-## This Script won't get updated anymore since i finally could afford Hardware that won't see much benefits from the optimization anymore!
+## I unarchived this script since i'm working on a old Laptop and made myself a challenge to make it usable.
+Probably no big Updates coming.

 Simple Batch that does optimizations like disabeling Tasks, Services and much more while Gaming.<br/>
 All changes will only be temporary you also have the option to revert everything.<br/>